-Helping serve lunch at Cleanup activity at a a welfare facility riverside Creating a Place to Belong and Work in the Community Securing Work to Lead an Independent Life Approximately 70% of persons who have been re-imprisoned were unemployed at the time they reoffended.
+a welfare facility Helping serve lunch at Cleanup activity at a riverside Creating a Place to Belong and Work in the Community Securing Work to Lead an Independent Life Approximately 70% of persons who have been re-imprisoned were unemployed at the time they reoffended.
 Employment provides not only steady income, but is also expected to establish interpersonal relationships through work that will then lead to greater opportunities to re-establish oneself as an independent member of society.
 However, those who have committed crimes or delinquency tend to have difficulty obtaining jobs due to insufficient vocational abilities or criminal records.
 The Ministry of Justice has made effort toward work assistance in cooperation not only with prisons and probation offices, but with various organizations as well as private citizens such as cooperative employers in the community.
 Vocational Training that Meets the Needs of Society Prisons and juvenile training schools conduct vocational training that leads to employment in industries with high social needs, such as construction and nursing care.
 I addition to providing inmates technique and skills, we also give training for them to acquire the attitudes and abilities required for work, such as social manners as a member of society and communication skills in the workplace.

-Nursing Care and Welfare Division Efforts in the Community Business owners that employ ex-offenders/ juvenile delinquents and help them become independent and rehabilitated are called "cooperative employers" (see page 42).
+Nursing Care and Welfare Division Efforts in the Community Business owners that employ ex-offenders/ juvenile delinquents and help them become independent and rehabilitated are called "cooperative employers" (see page 38).
 The Ministry of Justice promotes financial aid for cooperative employers as well as support systems that employers can continue to employ ex-offenders and juvenile delinquents with an easy mind.
 The Ministry of Justice is recruiting business owners to serve as cooperative employers.

 Cooperative employers ACTION!
 Providing Employment Information for Inmates In order to match inmates with job offers from companies willing to employ released inmates, the Ministry of Justice promotes measures that allow companies to post job offers in particular correctional institutions through Hello Work.
 Further, Employment Support Information Center for Correction (commonly known as "CORRE-Work") was established in Sapporo, Sendai, Tokyo, Nagoya, Osaka, Hiroshima, Takamatsu and Fukuoka Regional Correction Headquarters.
 CORRE-Work collectively manages information on such things as place of return and acquired qualifications for inmates across the country, and provides companies willing to employ released inmates with information on institutions housing inmates who meet their needs.
 Toward Japan as "the Safest Country in the World" Ensuring a Place to Belong in the Community For inmates who can rely on relatives, arrangements are made so that they can receive support from their relatives after release.
-Meanwhile, for offenders whose repeated criminal behavior has estranged them from relatives, have become isolated with no one to support them, and have no place to return to, efforts are made to provide them with temporary housing, such as offender rehabilitation facilities (see page 41).
+Meanwhile, for offenders whose repeated criminal behavior has estranged them from relatives, have become isolated with no one to support them, and have no place to return to, efforts are made to provide them with temporary housing, such as offender rehabilitation facilities (see page 37).
+In addition, efforts of providing life counseling and support by offender rehabilitation facility staffs are made for offenders who have no place to return to, to live in the community after leaving offender rehabilitation facilities.
 Moreover, for inmates who have difficulty in leading independent lives such as the elderly or disabled, improvements have been made to the systems in cooperation with correctional institutions/probation offices and local public authorities so that they can receive appropriate welfare services after their release